PID controller: Ziegler–Nichols method

-The oscillation frequency is often measured instead, and the reciprocals of each multiplication yields the same result.
+The oscillation frequency is often measured instead, and the reciprocals of each multiplication yield the same result.

 These gains apply to the ideal, parallel form of the PID controller.
 When applied to the standard PID form, only the integral and derivative gains $K_i$ and $K_d$ are dependent on the oscillation period $T_u$.

 Cohen–Coon parameters

 This method was developed in 1953 and is based on a first-order + time delay model.
 Similar to the Ziegler–Nichols method, a set of tuning parameters were developed to yield a closed-loop response with a decay ratio of $\tfrac{1}{4}$.
 Arguably, the biggest problem with these parameters is that a small change in the process parameters could potentially cause a closed-loop system to become unstable.

 Relay (Åström–Hägglund) method

 Published in 1984 by Karl Johan Åström and Tore Hägglund, the relay method temporarily operates the process using bang-bang control and measures the resultant oscillations.
 The output is switched (as if by a relay, hence the name) between two values of the control variable.
 The values must be chosen so the process will cross the setpoint, but they need not be 0% and 100%; by choosing suitable values, dangerous oscillations can be avoided.

 As long as the process variable is below the setpoint, the control output is set to the higher value.
 As soon as it rises above the setpoint, the control output is set to the lower value.
 Ideally, the output waveform is nearly square, spending equal time above and below the setpoint.
 The period and amplitude of the resultant oscillations are measured and used to compute the ultimate gain and period, which are then fed into the Ziegler–Nichols method.

 Specifically, the ultimate period $T_u$ is assumed to be equal to the observed period, and the ultimate gain is computed as $K_u = 4b/\pi a,$ where a is the amplitude of the process variable oscillation, and b is the amplitude of the control output change which caused it.

 There are numerous variants on the relay method.